equal care and support worker

 Salary

-All roles currently available have a starting salary of £19,500 per year for a full-time role.
+All full-time, employed roles currently available have a starting salary of £23,400 per year.
 This may include some out of hours work, but we will discuss with you what works.

 Expenses